artmetla/DejaView/docs/data-sources/memory-counters.md

 # Memory counters and events

-Perfetto allows to gather a number of memory events and counters on Android and Linux.
+DejaView allows to gather a number of memory events and counters on Android and Linux.
 These events come from kernel interfaces, both ftrace and /proc interfaces, and are of two types: polled counters and events pushed by the kernel in the ftrace buffer.